railsbridge-boston/cookbook/registration/faqs.md

 **How many spots can we offer?**

 Ideally every seat will be filled, but it's challenging.
-The fire code gives us a hard limit of how many people may be at the workshop site.
-There are always cancellations, but we don't have a good formula to predict how many.
-Most cancellations come in on Friday, and many waitlisters have made other plans.
-We're going to track attendance better so we have more data.
+There are always cancellations - many of which happen on Friday.
+Generally speaking, we've been seeing 50% of the signups + 90% of all volunteers (including organizers) actually show up.

 **I'm on the waitlist.
 Should I plan to come?**